Bryan Johnson's Protocol on a Budget: The $100/Month Longevity Stack

 5. Which Expensive Longevity Therapies Should You Skip?

 HBOT, plasma exchange, expensive NAD+ precursors, Rapamycin, and comprehensive monthly testing are expensive with limited evidence for most people.
-Skip them unless you've mastered the basics and have budget to spare.
+A cold shower protocol delivers real metabolic benefits for free.
+Skip the expensive therapies unless you've mastered the basics and have budget to spare.

 HBOT (Hyperbaric Oxygen Therapy)